 Exhibitions at Akshardham Temple, Delhi

 There are three unique exhibitions at the Akshardham Temple, each of which is educational, informative, and inspirational.
-Displayed in three large halls, these exhibitions are a blend of art, culture, and latest technologies.
+Displayed in three large halls, these exhibitions are a blend of art, culture, and the latest technologies.
+There are windows for tickets for Akshardham exhibitions with the operating timings from 11:00 am to 6:00 pm.

 Here’s a rundown of the exhibitions at Akshardham Temple, Delhi: